 3. The company promotes from within If you can get a job with a company that has a reputation for promoting from within while providing training and benefits, you will more than make up for the loss of pay you experience by accepting a job that pays less.
 If you can get a job with a company that offers on-the-job training and possibility for promotion, your value as an employee will increase and higher pay will follow.

 4. You can reduce your expenses and stress level Getting to and from work costs money, so if you take a job that pays more but requires a longer commute, you will accumulate additional expenses such as gas and wear-and-tear on your car.
 Long commutes also affect a person’s mental and physical health over time, which is something to consider.

 5. You will have extra time for your family If you choose a higher-paying job with a long commute, you may make more money but time with your family will be reduced.
 Most people value time at home with their family so if you have a choice between a job that pays more, but requires you to be away from home more often and a job that pays less but allow you to be spend more time at home with your family and children, choose the job that pays less for greater happiness.
 According to the U.S. Census Bureau, workers who have an associate’s degree earn about $8,000 more per year than high school graduates.

 By earning an associate’s degree, you can improve your employability and obtain a job that pays more.
-At Fremont College, you can earn an associate’s degree in an in-demand field in just 15 months and be on your way to a rewarding career in a little over a year.
+At Fremont University, you can earn an associate’s degree in an in-demand field in just 15 months and be on your way to a rewarding career in a little over a year.
 We offer degree programs in Multimedia Design, Business Leadership, Paralegal Studies, and Sports Therapy.
 Flexible scheduling and online degree programs are available.
-Request a free career guide today to learn more about how Fremont College can prepare you for the career of your dreams!
+Request a free career guide today to learn more about how Fremont University can prepare you for the career of your dreams!